kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 users, and supporting it for all k8s APIs would be much bigger effort than currently needed for the MultiKueue scenario use.

-The "managedBy" label idea has significant risks, such as [ecosystem fragmentation due to forks](#ecosystem-fragmentation-due-to-forks).
+The "managed-by" label idea has significant risks, such as [ecosystem fragmentation due to forks](#ecosystem-fragmentation-due-to-forks).
 It makes sense to start with limited scope as a "pilot" and assess the impact.